ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 ### Windows Formatting Instructions {#sec-windows-formatting-instructions .step}

-1. Insert the microSD card into your computer using an microSD to SD Card adapter.
+1. Insert the microSD card into your computer using a microSD to SD Card adapter.

 2. Open **File Explorer** and locate the card under **This PC**.